 LPU's biblical/theological position on SOGI topics is formed around four areas for theological development: the creation of humanity, marriage and sexual activity, humanity's fall, and living in grace and hope.
 These areas provide principles for guiding pastoral care of students and staff, as well as, for establishing policies and practices.

 Creation of Humanity

-- Scripture affirms the divine creation of humanity in the image of God (Gen. 1:26-27).
-That image is shared by all humans equally and, therefore, all individuals are equally valuable.
-Differences in sexual orientation or gender identity do not change this. - The same text affirms God's creation of humans in a biologicallygendered (male and female) pair.
+- The same text affirms God's creation of humans in a biologically-gendered (male and female) pair.
 This does not deny the humanity of an unmarried person-the male and the female were each made in the image of God, while humankind as a whole also presents the divine image. - The command to the original pair to be "fruitful and multiply" supports the necessity of biologically-gendered pairs.
 The command is reaffirmed after the flood (Gen. 9:1), indicating it is a continued expectation for humanity. - While Scripture sometimes supports gender roles (i.e., patriarchal society) it also at times undermines those roles (i.e., women leaders), indicating gender roles may be cultural rather than a divine prescription. - However, since Scripture never undermines biological sex at birth as a core distinction between males and females (Jesus affirms creation of 'male and female'-Matt.
 19:4; Mark.
 10:6), an individual's sex at birth is left as the determining factor for gender identity.